Growing up, I was taught independence.

 It wasn’t that I don’t trust my husband.
 Of course I do.

 I was holding on to the fact that I was supposed to be in control of every aspect of my life.
 All I could think was, “how are we going to make it if I can’t allow my husband to lead our family?”

 I was being a road block, and I didn’t want to be anymore.
 Little did I know that becoming a submissive wife was the answer to mutual respect.

 My View on Marriage

 Every marital union is different.

-I get that, and it is more than okay.
+I get that, and it is more than okay in this so called life.
 Let me say this first, as a disclaimer, I believe women have rights.